xplosionmind/old.tommi.space/_notes/public/Cheat sheets.md

 Scripts for the awesome [ExifTool](https://exiftool.org/).
 I use them as part of my [[Photo importing workflow]]

 <div class="yellow box">
-	For all of these scripts, pwd must correspond to the folder which contains the pictures to be processed.
+	For all of the following commands, <u><abbr title="present working directory">pwd</abbr> must correspond to the folder containing the pictures to be scanned</u>.
 </div>

 ### Show metadata